ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vodafone-speedtest/README.md

 [![NPM](https://nodei.co/npm/iobroker.vodafone-speedtest.png?downloads=true)](https://nodei.co/npm/iobroker.vodafone-speedtest/)

+**This adapter uses the service [Sentry.io](https://sentry.io) to automatically report exceptions and code errors and new device schemas to me as the developer.** More details see below!

 ## vodafone-speedtest adapter for ioBroker

 Speedtest of Vodafone.de

 Implements same technique as https://speedtest.vodafone.de

+## What is Sentry.io and what is reported to the servers of that company?
+Sentry.io is a service for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 0.0.6 (2021-01-21)
+* Added Sentry.io Integration

 ### 0.0.5 (2020-05-26)
 * Added ping results